French invasion of Russia: Crossing the Russian border

 After two days of preparation, the invasion commenced on Wednesday, with Napoleon's army crossing the border.
 (Note: The "Grande Armée" is estimated between 450 and 600,000 soldiers, half of them foreigners.
 About 120,000 were young conscripts; 50,000 volunteers, perhaps 3,000 women and some children.
-A Dutch general noted that all commanders exaggerated the number of their soldiers in order to look good.)
+A Dutch general noted that all commanders exaggerated the number of their soldiers to appear more impressive.)
 The army was split up into five columns: